Drug-impaired driving: Ireland

 As of 2014, the Road Safety Authority conducts roadside impairment testing of those who are believed to be under the influence of drugs such as cannabis, cocaine and many others.

 United Kingdom

-Recent UK legislation effective 2 March 2015 has introduced a series of new offences into the realm of road traffic law.
-The government has sought to tackle the belated increased number of drivers operating vehicles with a high measure of proscribed and prescribed drugs in their system.
-The new offences detail at least 8 illegal drugs and 8 legally prescribed drugs, which have been given set levels to be tested.
-Illegal drugs will have a 'trace' level set that would constitute a criminal offence.
+UK legislation effective 2 March 2015 has introduced a series of new offences into the realm of road traffic law.

-Drivers who are taking legally prescribed medication will be required to closely follow their doctor's and drug manufacturer's guidance when taking the medication.
-If the driver is found to be carrying more than the set levels in their system, outside of the set guidelines, they will be guilty of an offence under the new rules.

 Hong Kong

 Deterring drug-driving is one of the work priorities of the Police.
 The Court may disqualify the driver for life.

 Driving under the influence of drugs "to an extent as to be incapable of having proper control" is illegal.
 The Police may require suspects to undergo an objective (at the police station) Impairment Test.
 Suspects who fail the test shall surrender their driving licence for 24 hours.

 Regarding common drugs, the Road Safety Council reminds drivers to check the side effects before driving.
 The law prohibits driving with any concentration of illicit drugs: heroin, cocaine, ketamine, methamphetamine, cannabis and MDMA.